Skip to content

 ]

-Create a rule file rule.json, the content can refer to the following:
+Create a rule file rule.json, with content similar to the following:

 [